 Parents will be responsible for bringing their teens to/ from the JCC where they will meet the Delegation Head and coaches who will accompany the delegation for the week.
-We will travel as a delegation by coach bus to Houston.
+We will be flying to the host community.

 9. What does the fee include?